digibitstudio/digibit-blog/README.md

 ### Admin Site
 To access the admin site visit the /admin url<br>
-You will need your "Nomor Induk" & "Password" from [step 5](#installation) as a login authentication
+You will need your "Email" & "Password" from [step 5](#installation) as a login authentication

 ### Connecting With The Google API
 To connect with the Google API, please login to the [admin site](#admin-site)